Easter Sunday is the perfect time to forget what you think you know – if truth is worth seeking at all.

 “All I’m saying is it doesn’t make sense to me.”

-But for the record, I’ve tried to summarize what I do know.
-So please accept, with apologies to all my former Sunday school teachers, the following essay.
+But, for the record, I’ve taken the time to summarize what I do know, in case it helps you in some way figure out how to explain to the kids why and how God and the Big Bunny collide.
+Please accept, with apologies to all my former Sunday school teachers, the following essay.
 I call it:

-First, a Reader’s Digest version of the historical roots of Easter: It’s really a hybrid of pagan goddess worship, early Christian and Hebrew customs and the amorous nature of rabbits.
+First, a Reader’s Digest version of the historical roots of Easter: It’s really a mash-up of pagan goddess worship and early Christian and Hebrew customs, underscored by the amorous nature of rabbits.

-Hebrews celebrate Passover each year beginning on the 15th night of the Jewish month of Nissan, this year, March 30.
+Hebrews celebrate Passover each year beginning on the fifteenth night of the Jewish month of Nissan, this year, April 20.
 “Passover” comes from the Hebrew word “Pesach,” a verb meaning “he passed over.”